 All four toes join the foot on the same surface level, three toes directed forward and one backward.

 A tendon in the rear of the leg is automatically pulled and tightened when the leg bends.
 This causes the foot to curl and become stiff when the bird lands on a branch.
 As a result, passerines can even sleep while perching, without falling off.

 Scientific classification in biology is used to categorize organisms into groups and eventually into species.

 Below is a rough hierarchy of the common biological classifications:

 Life > Domain > Kingdom > Phylum > Class > Order > Family > Genus > Species

-Often the task of classifying birds has left ornithologists at odds.
-Due to the vast variety of species, experts have not always agreed about relationships and links between different birds.
-However, evidence from the study of modern bird anatomy and from fossils, as well as DNA and molecular examinations, has helped to reduce the gaps in knowledge that have caused the disagreements.
+Often the task of classifying birds leaves ornithologists at odds.
+Due to the vast variety of species, experts do not always agree about relationships and links between different birds.
+However, evidence from the study of modern bird anatomy and from fossils, as well as DNA and molecular examinations, helps to reduce the gaps in knowledge that have caused the disagreements.

 The order Passeriformes is the largest of the twenty-seven orders of birds on earth, spanning very diverse groups.
 It is currently divided into 3 sub-orders; the Oscines, the Sub-Oscines and the Acanthisitta, which is a much smaller suborder that is believed to be unique to New Zealand.

 The two main sub-orders, Oscines and Sub-Oscines, differ in the anatomic structure of their vocal mechanisms.
 The Oscines (passerines) are divided into about 70 families and these are considered to be ‘songbirds’.
-While the sound of some birds in other groups is fairly pleasing, it is from the Oscines that we hear songs which reach a level of complexity that we recognize as truly musical.
+While the sound of some birds in other groups is fairly pleasing, it is the songs of the Oscines that reach a level of complexity which we recognize as truly musical.